GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 If you need a refresher on MVVM architecture, [there is a nice article here](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project).

 We used the `HMSVideoTrack` type here, which is taken directly from the 100ms SDK (`HMSSDK`) that we import at the top of the file.
-This type is basically what its name suggests — a video track of a call participant.
+This type is basically what its name suggests - a video track of a call participant.
 You will need the `@Published` properties later when you assemble the UI.

 Speaking of UI, create a SwiftUI view called `VideoView` to fill in during the next chapter.

 ## 4. Create a Basic Layout UI

 You saw the UI in the video at the beginning of this guide.
 It’s not a complicated setup, and luckily, the SDKs provide a lot of assistance.
-But there’s still work to be done, so let’s get to it!
+But there’s still work to be done, so let’s get to it.

 ### Create the Video Call View